rizla-munaf/Todo-list-API/README.md

 POSTMAN , Insomnia or other preferred tools can be used to simulate frontend.

 # MVC structure
-Model : db_model
+Model : "db_model"
-Views : None
+Views : "None"
-Controller: Todo_list
+Controller: "Todo_list"

 # Testing API
 The API needs to be tested by including header Content-Type,Client-Service & Auth-Key with each request